tomshaffner/PiThermalCam/index.md

 {:.center}
 _January, 2021_

+## Summary ##

+This page contains both the background and documentation for the PyPi package [pithermalcam](https://pypi.org/project/pithermalcam/), which enables connecting an MLX90640 to a Raspberry Pi for use.
+The package is set up for quick and easy install or for cloning for more advanced users to play/tweak/develop further.

+If you just want to get up and running as fast as possible, use the [Parts Required](#parts-required)/[Hardware Setup](#hardware-setup) sections to prepare the device, and then follow go to the [Fast Software Setup][](#fast-software-setup) instructions to get up and running.
+If you just want to see what's possible, jump down to the [Usage](#usage) and [Results](#results) sections for pictures and videos of the results you can get.

+Other sections are also included that go in depth for cloning or development.
+There's a lot here but I've been careful to split up different paths and to make this whole page modular, so jump to the parts you need and skip the ones that don't apply to you.

+And if you're simply curious about the project as a whole, skim the whole page!

+Enjoy!

+#### Contents
+{:.no_toc}
+* This line is replaced at runtime by a Table of Contents of headers, excluding those headers followed by {:.no_toc} {:toc}

 ## Introduction

 It's winter, and my heating bill has gone up.
 I've also noticed a draft in certain areas of my house, so I decided it was time to fulfill my long-awaited dream of getting a thermal camera.
 These have generated some buzz of late as potential Covid temperature detectors, but I was more interested in seeing where there's an insulation problem in my house that I might fix, or to be able to detect leaks in pipes.
 Also, fun to play with!